oVirt/ovirt-site/source/event/workshop/workshop-nov-2011-travel.html.md

 ### Other recommendations

-There is a Mariott Courtyard 4 miles from the Crowne Plaza that has a AAA rate of $142 a night and the Internet is free.
+There is a Mariott Courtyard 9 miles from the Crowne Plaza that has a AAA rate of $142 a night and the Internet is free.
 The standard rate is around $149/night.
-(Directions from this hotel to Building O: <http://g.co/maps/c6cyj>)

 <http://www.marriott.com/hotels/travel/sjcfe-courtyard-fremont-silicon-valley>